Scroll down for details of more than 120 bike shops & mechanics across Portugal.

-Everyone needs a little help on their journey sometimes – even if only because they’ve ridden so far they’ve worn out the tyres on their bike!
+Everyone on a bike tour needs a little help sometimes – even if only because they’ve ridden so far they’ve worn out their tyres!

 The list below includes bike shops recommended by both myself and fellow cyclists.

-It also includes some shops/mechanics that I’ve found by searching online, plus others that have asked to go on the list – so be aware these are not necessarily recommendations but purely for your information.
+It also includes shops/mechanics I’ve found by searching online, plus others that have asked to go on the list – so be aware these are not recommendations but purely for your information.

-Entries are listed in the same fashion as other parts of the site – towns are in alphabetical order under the name of their region.
+Entries below are listed the same way as other parts of the site – towns are in alphabetical order under the name of their region.

 Oh, and by the way, after riding nearly 11,000 miles across 10 countries on our tandem, I’ve got one piece of extra advice: Schwalbe Marathon Plus tyres – virtually puncture proof even when ridden until practically bald.
 I’d never use anything else by choice.
 (And, no, I’m not sponsored by Schwalbe!)

-As well as a online shop offering a comprehensive looking range of parts and accessories, BikeZone has a chain of 15 bricks and mortar stores, most but not all in the northern half of the country.
+As well as a online shop offering a comprehensive looking range of parts and accessories, BikeZone has a chain of 16 bricks and mortar stores on the mainland (plus one on Madeira), most but not all in the northern half of the country.

 As well as individual bike shops, the Decathlon chain of outdoor stores carry cycling gear and often have an in-store mechanic.
 (I’ve also found they are one of the few places where you can buy screw-top gas canisters to fit a Trangia stove.)